marciok/rainbow/README.md

 # Rainbow :rainbow:
-## This project is a HACK to sort your iOS apps by color.
+## This project is a HACK to sort & group your iOS apps by color.

 I like to organize my apps by color, but to find the dominant color, divide them into groups manually, it's a pain.
 So I decided to created a service + iOS app to help me.